-Graduate education in Ontario has grown tremendously in the past decade.
-Since 2001-02, graduate enrolment has increased by nearly 80 per cent.
-Approximately 14 per cent of all enrolled students in Ontario are studying at the graduate level.
-Currently, Ontario educates the largest number of graduate students in Canada – more than one-third of Canadian graduate students are enrolled at Ontario universities.
+Since 2001-02, graduate enrolment has increased by nearly 80 per cent, with about 14 per cent of all Ontario university students studying at the graduate level.
+More than one third of Canadian graduate students are enrolled at Ontario universities.